-Whenever it is necessary for students to travel for school or on school time, the transportation must be done on a school bus or other means approved by administration.
-Students transporting other students to participate in a school activity will not be approved.
-Students riding home from a school-sponsored event with their parents or another relative must bring a signed note from their parent/guardian.
-Students are not permitted to ride with other students.
+Whenever it is necessary for students to travel for school events, including extracurricular, or on school time, all students must be transported via the school arranged transportation. the transportation must be done on a school bus or other means approved by administration.
+Students transporting other students to participate in a school activity will not be approved, with the exception of off campus practice sites if school transportation is not provided.
+In the event of this exception, students must seek prior administrative approval and written parental permission submitted (forms may be obtained in the HS office).
+This approval includes any students riding with other students to practice.
+Students riding home from a school-sponsored event with their parents or another relative must bring a signed note from their parent/guardian prior to departure for the event.